 - Designing and administering a grants program or allocating financial investment to charitable projects.

 Fast Track Ag Innovation

-The William Buckland Foundation shared FRRR’s concern about the agricultural productivity stand-still, and the reduction in public agricultural research, development and extension that was translating to gaps in the innovation system.
-Partnering together they developed the Fast Track Ag Innovation program.
+The William Buckland Foundation shared FRRR’s concern about the stand-still in agricultural productivity, the reduction in public agricultural research, development and extension and the subsequent gaps in innovation.
+Together we developed the Fast Track Ag Innovation program.

 Social Change 101

 FRRR partnered with the Victorian Bushfire Appeal Fund to deliver the Social Change 101 program in three regions that were impacted by the 2009 Victorian bushfires.

 Social Change 101 provided an opportunity for local change-makers to develop their ideas for social enterprises and learn from their leading business and social enterprise experts to gain the skills, knowledge and networks to bring their social enterprise idea to life for the broader benefit of their community.

 The program kicked off with a community roundtable in November 2015 to introduce the initiative and build the support networks necessary to deliver the program and support the entrepreneurs and their ventures over the long-term.
 It then ran in 2016 in the Alpine / Indigo region and in 2017 in the Mitchell and Murrindindi regions.

 Community and Philanthropy Partnerships Week (CPPW)

 Community and Philanthropy Partnerships Week was a three-year initiative created to celebrate the ways in which partnerships between grassroots community groups and philanthropy build strong and vibrant places to live and work.
 The Australian Government provided funding through the program, with the last funds distributed in August 2017.